-The two losses, far different from the Final Four trips by the other two No. 1 seeds, Villanova and Kansas, proved stark reminders of the scares top seeds have experienced in the past.
+The two losses by 2018 No. 1 seeds Virginia and Xavier, which were far different from the Final Four trips by the other two No. 1 seeds that season, Villanova and Kansas, proved to be stark reminders of the scares top seeds have experienced in the past.

 Take the 1989 tournament for instance when not one but two No. 1 seeds — Georgetown and Oklahoma — barely escaped the opening round.
 The Hoyas and Sooners defeated Princeton and East Tennessee State, respectively, by a single point.
 A year later, Michigan State found itself in a similar position before eventually defeating Murray State, 75-71, in overtime.